Stuycs-K/finalproject-10-buff-otto-shore-constanza-tong-janet/README.md

 - https://sumit-arora.medium.com/audio-steganography-the-art-of-hiding-secrets-within-earshot-part-2-of-2-c76b1be719b3
     - Used sample code as basis for python encode and decode
     - Was able to understand LSB concepts from this article
+		- great visuals of LSB, used image in presentation
 - https://medium.com/@bikashojha904/from-sound-waves-to-spectrograms-a-comprehensive-guide-to-preparing-audio-datasets-for-asr-1-fa324452f523
     - Used to understand how to render audio waves and how they can be shifted
 - https://medium.com/@AungKyawZall/audio-steganography-39f9fb6d9330